franjohn21/notify-command/readme.md

+EDIT: [ntfy](https://github.com/dschep/ntfy) is a much more robust tool that covers the same functionality.

 # `notify-command`

 Tired of waiting on slow CLI commands to finish like `npm install`, `webpack`, etc?
 This tool is here to help by sending a notification when slow commands finish.